MCIL Independent Living Housing Tool

 TOTAL EXPENSES _______________

 Any money left over should be used to build up your savings.
-Even if it is just $5 a month, it can be used for emergencies or retirement.
+Even if it is just $5 a month, it can be used for emergencies.
 No amount is too small.

 You may also make a budget to estimate what you have available for rent or transportation.
 Determine how much income you have and use your experience to predict how much you will spend in each of the categories below.
 Estimate what you really need and want.
 The budget is a tool to help you spend your money on what you want.

 For example: estimate what you want to spend in all the categories except for rent.
 The balance remaining will tell you how much you have to spend on rent.

 Examine the totals in the estimate you made.
 If you could spend less on cable to help you afford an apartment you prefer, the budget may help you prioritize what you spend your funds on.